 › firstname.lastname@example.org

-Dear Andrea: My girlfriend is really into BDSM.
-At first I tried and played a convincing (I think) top-dom, but it just wasn't hot for me, so I looked some stuff up to get inspired.
-As I was reading-watching, I would really get off on it, but the sex with my girlfriend still wasn't hot.
-Then I realized that when I was masturbating to all this I was fantasizing about subbing.
+My girlfriend is really into BDSM.
+At first I tried and played a convincing (I think) top/dom, but it just wasn't hot for me, so I looked some stuff up to get inspired.
+As I was reading/watching, I would really get off on it, but the sex with my girlfriend still wasn't hot.
+Then I realized that when I was masturbating to all this, I was fantasizing about subbing.
 Oops.
-I am way in love with my girlfriend, but she is a bottom.
-Period.
+I am way in love with my girlfriend, but she is a bottom, period.
 She might switch it around if it meant a lot to me, but I would know that it wasn't really making her happy.
 I don't know what to do.
 Can I become a top?
 Can I teach myself to like it?
-I'm going to do it either way but I really want to get into it, so please help!
-I want us to be good in bed together but two bottoms don't make a top.
+I'm going to do it either way, but I really want to get into it, so please help!
+I want us to be good in bed together, but two bottoms don't make a top.
 Help!
-Love, Topless

-Here's my theory: There are people for whom BDSM is a core part of their identity, running as deep as, say, homosexuality or monogamy.
-Some may always have recognized this element in themselves, even before they had the language to express it (these are the kids who always want to play pirates or whatever game involves somebody getting tied to something or intentional infliction-receiving of pain, even when the other kids are long since ready to move on).
+Here's my theory.
+There are people for whom BDSM is a core part of their identity, running as deep as, say, homosexuality or monogamy.
+Some may always have recognized this element in themselves, even before they had the language to express it (these are the kids who always want to play pirates or whatever game involves somebody getting tied to something or the intentional infliction/receiving of pain, even when the other kids are long since ready to move on).
 Others don't realize it until they're exposed to S-M in some more adult context, but then it just clicks in, key into lock, and they know.
-Your girlfriend sounds like one of these BDSM lifers, who tend, in my experience, to be pretty set on their preferred role even if they do switch experimentally on occasion (a good idea, if only to find out how painful-exhausting it is to experience-produce any particular sensation).
+Your girlfriend sounds like one of those BDSM lifers, who tend, in my experience, to be pretty set on their preferred role even if they do switch experimentally on occasion (a good idea, if only to find out how painful/exhausting it is to experience/produce any particular sensation).

-I have a suggestion that might save your relationship or might strike you as all sort of wrong and make you hate me, but here goes: you guys find a willing top, maybe somewhere in your extant social circle, maybe online or by joining a BDSM social organization, and bottom together sometimes.
-This kind of shared adventure can be hot, hot, hot and very bonding, sort of like getting lost in the woods together and surviving through mutual trust and interreliance, but a lot more fun.
+I have a suggestion that might save your relationship or might strike you as all sorts of wrong and make you hate me, but here goes: you two find a willing top, maybe somewhere in your social circle, maybe online or in a BDSM social organization, and bottom together sometimes.
+This kind of shared adventure can be hot, hot, hot and very bonding, sort of like getting lost in the woods together and surviving through mutual trust and inter-reliance but a lot more fun.
 I think if you do that sometimes, and play top sometimes, and stick with the vanilla sometimes, you'll probably be OK, provided you both take care of getting your itches scratched.
 Love conquers ... much.
-Love, Andrea